oestrich/presentations/state-train/presentation.md

 # Not Really

 - Poll based?
-- Background worker that updated the world every X seconds?
+- Worker that updated the world?
 - Gross

 ---